Skip to main content

 Limitations

-Tool count: The server exposes a small number of tools on purpose.
+Tool count: The server exposes a small number of tools on purpose (Website Scanner, Network Scanner and Subdomain Finder).
 Most LLM clients perform worse as the tool count grows.
 Progress reporting: Scans report progress via scan ID and status updates.
 Some clients, including VS Code, can’t display progress bars for long-running operations.
-Authenticated scanning: The Website Scanner supports login form, cookie, and header authentication, but not recorded authentication.
-The AI builds these parameters itself, so it may need a few attempts for complex configurations.
-Provide explicit examples in your prompts.
-Plan limits: Your scan capacity (parallel scans, assets per cycle, and queued scans) depends on your subscription.
-Hitting these limits causes queuing, delays, or errors.
-Parallel scanning: All tools are asynchronous, but running multiple scans in parallel is unreliable at the moment.
+Authenticated scanning: The Website Scanner supports login form, cookie, and header authentication, but not recorded authentication, as our API does not support the recorded method either.
+Plan limits: Your scan capacity (parallel scans, assets per cycle, and queued scans) depends on Pentest-tools.com subscription plan.
+Hitting these limits will cause queueing, delays, or errors.
+The LLM can only work with assets within your plan’s scope.
+Parallel scanning: Most MCP tools provided are not truly asynchronous at the moment.
+Deep and Custom scans are configured to return control and do not wait for the response.
+For Light, the MCP client will ask whether you want to wait for scans to complete.
 Report translation quota: translate_report is limited to roughly 50 findings per hour.

 FAQ